taehyounpark/queryosity/docs/features/basic.md

 ![dataflow](../assets/dataflow.png)

-An operation falls into one of three categories associated with a set of applicable methods:
+An action falls into one of three categories associated with a set of applicable methods:

 <style>
 table th:first-of-type {